Finding and Working with a Web Designer

 Here are some suggestions:

 Talk to other business owners whose websites you like and get the contact information for the companies that created those sites.
-Ask the site owners if they were satisfied with all aspects of the work and service.
-Also, ask if they have any idea how much you might have to budget for a website design similar to theirs.
+Ask the site owners if they are satisfied with all aspects of the work and service.
+Also, ask if they know how much you might have to budget for a similar website design.

 Look around the web and make a list of sites that you find attractive.
-Be sure to copy the complete URL (website address) for each site you like.
-Along with your list, make note of what it is about the sites you like.
-You might find one that has a color scheme you like, another that is easy to navigate, and another with the type of artwork or photos you like.
-The list of sites will help your web designer get an idea of your tastes and preferences.
+Copy the complete URL (website address) for each site you like.
+Along with your list, make a note of what it is about the sites you like.
+You might find one with a color scheme you like, another that is easy to navigate, and another with the type of artwork or photos you like.
+The list of sites will help your web designer understand your tastes and preferences.

 Make a list of the important keywords and phrases for your business.
 A good web designer will ask for this to set up page titles and do some basic optimization.